AntonioFasano/SienaR/README.md

 You can do essentially two things with SienaR.

-- Browse and set exam schedules.
+- Browse and set exam sittings.
 - Upload exam results.

 The second feature was intended as a plug-in for my [Testmacs](https://github.com/antoniofasano/testmacs) e-learning tool for R. It is also possible by means of a plugin based on [Moodle](https://moodle.org/), which can download MCQ responses, grade them and upload grades to ESSE3.